Gradient-free neural topology optimization: Towards effective fracture-resistant designs

-Considering these limitations, it comes as no surprise that gradient-free optimization is not well motivated for most topology optimization problems \cite{sigmund2011usefulness}.
-However, there are scenarios where the use of gradient-based methods might be challenging, namely in cases where the gradients are difficult to compute or where the objective function is noisy or discontinuous \cite{desai2022topology, russ2019topology}.
-In principle, gradient-free methods would be a logic solution in these contexts, but their slow convergence detracts from their use \cite{sigmund2011usefulness}.
+Taking into account these limitations, it comes as no surprise that gradient-free optimization is not well motivated for most topology optimization problems \cite{sigmund2011usefulness}.
+However, there are scenarios where the use of gradient-based methods might be challenging, namely in cases where the gradients are difficult to compute or where the objective function is noisy or discontinuous \cite{desai2022topology, russ2019topology, guirguis2019evolutionary,huang2023topology}.
+In principle, gradient-free methods would be a logical solution in these contexts, but their slow convergence detracts from their use \cite{sigmund2011usefulness,guirguis2019evolutionary}.